Friendship, Ledbetter, KY

 Last verified:

-Friendship Neighborhood Market Intelligence
+Friendship Neighborhood Overview

 Friendship is a quiet, unincorporated community situated within the broader Ledbetter area in Livingston County, Kentucky.
 Its character is defined by a blend of rural tranquility and suburban convenience, offering residents a peaceful residential setting with easy access to the economic and retail hub of nearby Paducah, just across the Tennessee River.
 The neighborhood's name reflects its close-knit, community-oriented atmosphere, where neighbors often know one another and a sense of mutual support is palpable.